arpitbbhayani/knowledge-base/hash-table-internals/171/README.md

 ### Double Hashing

 Evaluating two hash functions requires extra CPU cycles that could get taxing.
-Double hashing is also not cache-friendly, as it requires us to chump across the Hash Table to hunt an empty slot.
+Double hashing is also not cache-friendly, as it requires us to jump across the Hash Table to hunt an empty slot.

 The optimal strategy is contextual.
 If the performance of the Hash Table is critical, then we need to experiment, tune, and evaluate the best that fits us.